All Episodes

 Well, I mean, this was a great piece put out by Peter Schweitzer in a column today.

-You know, the Bill and Hillary Clinton got large sums of money directly and indirectly from Russian officials while Secretary of State Bill Clinton was given a five hundred thousand dollar fee for a speech that he gave in Moscow.
+You know, the Bill and Hillary Clinton got large sums of money directly and indirectly from Russian officials, while Secretary of State Bill Clinton was given a $500,000 fee for a speech that he gave in Moscow.

 Well, who footed that bill?

-Well, an investment firm in Moscow called Renaissance Capital, which uh b boasts of their deep ties to Russian intelligence.
+Well, an investment firm in Moscow called Renaissance Capital, which boasts of their deep ties to Russian intelligence.

-So the glaring fact that the Clinton sc Foundation scored a hundred and forty-five million in donations from nine shareholders and a Canadian uranium company called Uranium One that was sold to the Russian government, and the deal required the approval of several federal agencies, including Hillary's State Department that was granted.
+So the glaring fact that the Clinton Foundation scored $145 million in donations from nine shareholders in a Canadian uranium company called Uranium One that was sold to the Russian government, and the deal required the approval of several federal agencies, including Hillary's State Department, that was granted.

-And that gave up what, twenty percent of our uranium or plutonium.
+And that gave up, what, 20% of our uranium or plutonium?

 That's right.